-1 Where a telex terminal is incapable of a conversational mode of operation, either through the absence of a keyboard or for local operational reasons, then it is highly desirable, at least in new equipment, that such a terminal be able to automatically return an appropriate service signal sequence on receipt of one or more ITA2 combination No. 10 characters (i.e. BELL signals) when preceded by ITA2 combination No. 30 (i.e. figure-shift).

-2 The recommended sequence of signals to be returned in such circumstances should incorporate the code expression.
+- Where a telex terminal is incapable of a conversational mode of operation, either through the absence of a keyboard or for local operational reasons, or if the subscriber wishes to deliver a pre-recorded message, then it is highly desirable, at least in new equipment, that such a terminal be able to automatically return an appropriate service signal sequence and/or the pre-recorded message on receipt of one or more ITA2 combination No. 10 characters (i.e. BELL signals) when preceded by ITA2 combination No. 30 (i.e. figure-shift). - 2 The recommended sequence of signals to be returned in such circumstances should incorporate the code expression.

-CI Conversation impossible
+CI Conversation Impossible